dakotacarpenter19/CS_491_Project/documentation/SRS.md

 ## 3.1 Multiplayer

 ### 3.1.1 Description and Priority
-The user should be able to play against another person or a CPU player.
+The user should be able to play against another person.
 This feature is of high priority.

 ### 3.1.2 Functional Requirements
-REQ-1: Player selection
+REQ-1: Player moves.

 ## 3.2 Stalemate/draw Detection